 On opening day, some of the resort’s key attractions were Sleeping Beauty’s Castle, the Phantom Manor and Big Thunder Mountain.
 These were all recognisable old favourites from the Disneyland California and Magic Kingdom parks, but were given a fresh twist and a makeover for the European version of the park.
 Sleeping Beauty’s castle differs from Cinderella’s castle in colour and height – Cinderella’s Castle in Orlando is white and much taller than the pink castle at Disneyland Paris, but no less beautiful!

 Other key attractions from opening day which you can still visit today include the Pirates of the Caribbean ride, It’s a Small World and Dumbo the Flying Elephant as well as key landmarks like Main Street USA and the lake in Discovery Land.
-Check out this original map from 1992 to see how the modern-day Disneyland Paris Park compares:

 In 1993 a brand-new ride, 'Indiana Jones et le Temple de Péril', joined the park and quickly became one of the most popular rides with guests.
 This was quickly followed by the opening of the original version of Space Mountain (originally based on the Jules Verne book called ‘From the Earth to the Moon’) in 1995.
 Both attractions have continued to evolve and be refurbished and reimagined, and remain big hits with guests.